Homestead Poultry

 This post may contain affiliate links.
 See our Disclosure for more information.

 #1.
-Emergency Plan
+Have an Emergency Plan

 Emergency plans are always helpful, but having one during the holiday season is essential.
 If you have raised chickens for any length of time, you know that random issues can suddenly pop up.
 Busy schedules and holiday festivities can often make time precious, so the last thing you need is for one of your flock members to become suddenly ill and you are unprepared!

 When the cold weather sets in, many issues can arise or be caused by the change in weather.
-Sudden changes in weather patterns or big dips in the temperature can cause stress on your flock which also weakens their immune system.
+Sudden changes in weather patterns or big dips in the temperature can cause stress for your flock which also weakens their immune system.
 This is a prime time for when parasites and other pathogens can take over and cause health issues.

-Setting Up A Quarantine Pen:
+How to Set Up a Quarantine Pen:

-2. Get a plastic grocery bag and place enough litter in it to cover the bottom of the cage.
+2. Set Aside Litter– Get a plastic grocery bag and place enough litter in it to cover the bottom of the cage.
 Good litters to use would include straw or large flake wood shavings.
 Secure the grocery bag so that it is ready in case you need it.
 Place the bag near or in the cage.

-4. Fill a clean container (I like to use large yogurt contains that have been rinsed out) with your chicken feed.
+4. Set Aside Feed– Fill a clean container (I like to use large yogurt contains that have been rinsed out) with chicken feed.
 Make sure the lid seals properly so no mice can get into the feed.
-Place the food container in an easy to get location in case you need it to fill up the food cup.
+Place the food container in an easy to access location near the infirmary pen.

 • Prepare the night before.
 Some chores can be prepared the night before.
-Fill feeders or set out feed (in a mouse proof container) the night before so all you have to do in the morning is bring out the feed to your flock.
+Fill feeders/waters or set out feed (in a mouse proof container) the night before so all you have to do in the morning is bring out the feed to your flock.

 • Sit down for a few minutes once a week and plan out what you need to do that week in addition to the usual chores.
 This may mean planning a boredom buster, looking at the weather to see if you need to put salve on combs for frostbite prevention, or deciding if you need to clean the whole enclosure this week or just tidy it up.